 Home Exit Drills

-People can survive fires in their homes if they are alerted to the fire in time and know what to do.
+You and your family have a better chance of surviving a fire in your home if you are alerted to the fire in time and know what to do.

 Install smoke alarms and keep them in working order

-Smoke alarms go off when they sense smoke from a fire.
-Install smoke alarms outside of sleeping areas and on every level of your house.
-Test smoke alarms once a month.
-Change the batteries in smoke alarms every time you change your clock for daylight saving time (twice a year).
+Install smoke detectors outside of sleeping areas and on every level of your house.
+Test them once a month.
+Change the batteries every time you change your clock for daylight saving time (twice a year).
 More

 Make an escape plan and practice it

 Sit down with your family and make a step-by-step plan for escaping a fire.
-Draw a floor plan of your home, marking two ways out (including windows) of every room.
+Draw a floor plan of your home and mark two exits--including doors and windows--out of every room.
 Discuss the escape routes with every member of your household.
-Agree on a meeting place outside your house where every member of your household will gather after escaping a fire to wait for the fire department.
-Practice your escape plan at least twice a year.
-Have a fire drill in your home.
+Agree on a meeting place outside your home where everyone will gather to wait for the fire department.
+Have a fire drill and practice your escape plan at least twice a year.
 Get out quickly, but carefully.